Tulsa race massacre: Taking up arms

-Having seen the armed Black men, some of the more than 1,000 whites who had been at the courthouse went home for their own guns.
+Having seen the armed black men, some of the more than 1,000 whites who had been at the courthouse went home for their own guns.
 Others headed for the National Guard armory at the corner of Sixth Street and Norfolk Avenue, where they planned to arm themselves.
 The armory contained a supply of small arms and ammunition.
 Major James Bell of the 180th Infantry Regiment learned of the mounting situation downtown and the possibility of a break-in, and he consequently took measures to prevent it.
 He called the commanders of the three National Guard units in Tulsa, who ordered all the Guard members to put on their uniforms and report quickly to the armory.
 When a group of whites arrived and began pulling at the grating over a window, Bell went outside to confront the crowd of 300 to 400 men.
 Bell told them that the Guard members inside were armed and prepared to shoot anyone who tried to enter.
 After this show of force, the crowd withdrew from the armory.

 At the courthouse, the crowd had swollen to nearly 2,000, many of them now armed.
 Several local leaders, including Reverend Charles W. Kerr, pastor of the First Presbyterian Church, tried to dissuade mob action.
 Chief of Police John A. Gustafson later claimed that he tried to talk the crowd into going home.

 Anxiety on Greenwood Avenue was rising.
-Many Black residents worried about the safety of Rowland.
-Small groups of armed Black men ventured toward the courthouse in automobiles, partly for reconnaissance and to demonstrate they were prepared to take necessary action to protect Rowland.
+Many black residents worried about the safety of Rowland.
+Small groups of armed black men ventured toward the courthouse in automobiles, partly for surveillance and to demonstrate they were prepared to take necessary action to protect Rowland.
 Many white men interpreted these actions as a "Negro uprising" and became concerned.
 Eyewitnesses reported gunshots, presumably fired into the air, increasing in frequency during the evening.

-In Greenwood, rumors began to fly – in particular, a report that whites were storming the courthouse.
-Shortly after 10 p.m., a second, larger group of approximately 75 armed Black men decided to go to the courthouse.
+In Greenwood, rumors began to fly—in particular, a report that whites were storming the courthouse.
+Shortly after 10 p.m., a second, larger group of approximately 75 armed black men decided to go to the courthouse.
 They offered their support to the sheriff, who declined their help.